AmnestyInternational/digital-publishing-manual/docs/implementation.rst

 Documentation
 ^^^^^^^^^^^^^

-Good documentation is essential for editorial and technical work.
+Documentation is crucial!
+Not everyone can afford to spend hours every day cultivating digital literacy.
+Documentation helps bridge the gap.
 Commit a regular portion of your work time to completing documentation.

-Whenever possible, use Sphynx and (if appropriate) ReadTheDocs.
+This documentation was created using the `Sphinx <http://sphinx-doc.org/index.html>`_ tool to provide structure.
+The code is hosted on `Github <https://github.com/AmnestyInternational/digital-publishing-manual>`_ and you are reading the output on https://readthedocs.org

+See `Write the Docs <http://docs.writethedocs.org/en/latest/>`_ for help getting started with documentation.

 If you are collaborating with non-technical people on documentation, use a version-controlled system like Draftin.com or Google Documents to collaborate.

 Documentation culture is an uphill battle at most organizations.
 Amnesty International is in the process of a cultural change towards understanding and appreciating the need for documentation.
-Consult Write The Docs for instructions on how to get started with Sphinx and bring about documentation culture.

-Naming
-^^^^^^^^^^^^^^

-Naming things is one of the hardest things to do in computer science, and it gets especially tricky when many different people and machines are involved.
-Properly naming things tells the publisher what the parts of your story are and where they belong.
-Much of the work of the rest of our organization occurs outside of relational databases.
-A document-oriented File System Infobase Management method is recommended.

-Assets
-^^^^^^^^^^^^^^

-Assets are the components of a story.
-These pieces include text documents, metadata, images, and so on.
-File formats defines allowable file types for stories.